hitherejoe/FlutterOAuth/README.md

     contentType: "application/x-www-form-urlencoded"));
 ```

-- parameters - Add your own parameters that this library may not support out-of-the-box.
+- __parameters__ - Add your own parameters that this library may not support out-of-the-box.
 For example,
-with the github API you can send a state string and scopes to gain authorization for
+with the GitHub API you can send a state string and scopes to gain authorization for

 ```dart
 Map<String, String> customParameters = {"state": "SOME_RANDOM_SECURE_STRING", "scope": "public_repo"};